“Give it all back to St. Albans!”

 *

-The Park House with its attached Livery House on the corner of Main Street & Mill Street was one of two hotels along with the Hartland House on Elm Street serving guests, weary stage coach travelers and traveling salesmen during the town’s early history from about 1827 until 1922.
+The Park House with its attached Livery House on the corner of Main Street & Mill Street was one of two hotels along with the Hartland House on Elm Street serving guests, weary stage coach travelers and traveling salesmen during the town’s early history.

 The Park House before Renovations – c1875